What is Test Driven Development?

 Life endangering areas – medical software, devices that measure health conditions and so on.

 Engineering – A lot of the life endangering places are actually in engineering – automotive industry, aviation, bridges, road building, simulations, calculations.
 One bad math in such areas could cause a lot of direct deaths and indirect life endangering incidents and problems.

-There are also cases where having tests is going to extend the development time and will not make developers, testers, managers and the whole team – not happy.
-These cases could be – stat-ups that do not know what a software should do – with fast charging upside-down requirements.
+There are also cases where having tests is going to extend the development time and will not make developers, testers, managers and the whole team – happy.
+These cases could be – start-ups that do not know what a software should do – with fast changing upside-down requirements.
 The development approach that is shortly named – agile is also a chance to create total mess in the development – with changes of the requirements over night.